Intentional Initiatives for Support and Development

 Unfortunately, there are not enough mentors in the field to help and guide new professionals of color, especially at Predominantly White Institutions.
 Challenges with navigating implicit bias and ignorance, poor leadership, an unwillingness to address negative behaviors, and a lack of training to prepare leaders to be effective within their roles can make a work environment unwelcoming – and even hostile – leaving new professionals questioning their belonging and their worth.

-Join us on June 1, 2022, when our presenters will share how to mentor new professionals as they navigate the political climate on your campus, teach them how to engage with campus partners, ensure they leverage those partnerships for personal and professional development, and ultimately cultivate a stronger sense of community and belonging.
+Our presenters share how to mentor new professionals as they navigate the political climate on your campus, teach them how to engage with campus partners, ensure they leverage those partnerships for personal and professional development, and ultimately cultivate a stronger sense of community and belonging.

 As a result of attending this online training, you will be able to: